 You can include merge information as well if you wish, although this option can take considerably longer to retrieve from the server.
 When lines are merged from another source, the blame information shows the revision the change was made in the original source as well as the revision when it was merged into this file.

 Once you press OK TortoiseSVN starts retrieving the data to create the blame file.
-Please note: This can take several minutes to finish, depending on how much the file has changed and of course your network connection to the repository.
 Once the blame process has finished the result is written into a temporary file and you can view the results.